lordzth666/WWW-23_NASRec/README.md

 # [WWW'23] NASRec: Weight Sharing Neural Architecture Search for Recommender Systems

-This is an official Implementation of our work: "NASRec: Weight Sharing Neural Architecture Search for Recommender Systems" This work will be open source under https://github.com/facebookresearch/nasrec.
+This is an official Implementation of our work: "NASRec: Weight Sharing Neural Architecture Search for Recommender Systems" This work is open source under https://github.com/facebookresearch/nasrec.
 Stay tuned!]

 If you would like to use this repository to develop your research work, feel free to use the citation below: